bkocis/bkocis/README.md

-hi, 🏄.

-I share here some of my experimens and learnings.
-I tend use lot of private repos for keeping my code available to me.

-My interest and focus vary over time :arrow_down:.
-Currently experimenting with writing as well - check out some of my Medium stories :arrow_heading_down: - a read means a lot to me :wink:.
+hi,👋

+In this space, I showcase a variety of my experiments and learning experiences.
+My interests and focuses shift with time ⬇️.

 ---